How the New Oral GLP-1 Weight Loss Medications Work

 Think of it this way: While a peptide is like a fragile piece of paper that dissolves in the rain, a small molecule is like a tiny pebble, sturdy enough to survive the digestive storm.

-Velayati says these newer drugs are “even more exciting,” because their natural stability allows them to survive stomach acid without a special chemical enhancer (like SNAC).
-Since your body doesn’t try to “digest” these molecules, these drugs likely won’t require strict fasting or perfect timing.
-In other words, you may eventually be able to take these medications alongside your morning protein latte.
+Velayati says the natural stability of these newer drugs allows them to survive stomach acid without a special chemical enhancer (like SNAC).
+Because your body doesn’t try to “digest” these molecules, other drugs in this class, such as Foundayo, likely won’t require strict fasting or perfect timing either.

 Resources We Trust